macro-wave/sos_rando/README.md

 ## Helpful tracker info

 **Shuffle options**\
 The options panel drops down from the gear icon in the top left tabbed section.
-LEft-click to enable those options; right-click to disable.
+Left-click to enable those options; right-click to disable.

 **Fishing and Recipes**\
 The *Checklists* tab has item grids for fish discovered and for recipes obtained.